 The VHEMT web site has been available to visitors since July 1996.
 People all over the globe are visiting these pages, with translations in several languages.
 They say “There’s nothing more powerful as an idea whose time has come.”
 The Movement certainly has momentum, if that counts as powerful.
 More impetus is added to our momentum with each media mention and presentation.
 A few examples below.

 The Municipality of Porto, Portugal hosted a forum on the future, and invited Les to present the VHEMT concepts in November, 2017.
 His talk, “Voluntary Human Extinction: fresh hope for planet and people,” was favorably reported in more than a dozen news outlets in Portugal, including Mundo, and Observador.
-Read about Les’ adventure.
+Read a blog about Les’ adventure.

 Metaphorically turning the Amazon into car air fresheners.
 One side had scheduled talks at the forum on the future, and the other a photo of the Amazon.

 Vice TV’s “The Business of Live” gave Les an opportunity to present the concept of voluntary human extinction in their episode on Climate Change June 25th, 2017.
 A 10-minute excerpt of the program provides a teaser.

 In addition to the VHEMT information table hosted at the Public Interest Environmental law conference each year for more than 25 years, in March 2017, Les organized a panel, “Human Population Pressures: Influences, Responsibilities, and Benefits of Improving our Approaches.”